 When fingerprint quality is unreported (FPQUALITY is 254), this field should be set to 0x0103 "Vendor Unknown" and QALGO to 0x0001 "Product Unknown".
 When NIST's NFIQ 1.0 is used, this field should be set to NIST's vendor code 0x000f.

 Quality algorithm (QALGO)

-This is a big-endian 32-bit unsigned number identifying the algorithm used to measure fingerprint quality recorded in the FPQUALITY field.
-Top 16 bits identify IBIA-registered organization just like in the VENDOR field.
-This organization subsequently defines quality algorithm identified by the lower 16 bits of this field, which can be optionally registered in IBIA's quality algorithm directory.
+This is a big-endian 16-bit unsigned number identifying the algorithm used to measure fingerprint quality recorded in the FPQUALITY field.
+Quality algorithm ID is namespaced under QVENDOR, i.e. each vendor has its own algorithm IDs.
+Quality algorithm can be optionally registered in IBIA's quality algorithm directory.

-That said, nearly all registered quality algorithms require purchase of an additional specification from ISO.
-There is however one publicly documented quality algorithm: NIST's NFIQ 1.0, which is detailed in NISTIR 7151 document.
-NFIQ 1.0 is registered under code 0x000f377d, which can be used in this field.
+QVENDOR registration is hostile to opensource, but opensource implementations can just reuse one of the already defined quality algorithms.
+Unfortunately, nearly all registered quality algorithms require purchase of an additional specification from ISO.
+There is however one publicly documented quality algorithm: NIST's NFIQ 1.0, defined in NISTIR 7151, which can be used in this field.
+NFIQ 1.0 has QVENDOR code 0x000f (NIST) and QALGO code 0x377d.
 It is however not clear how NFIQ's 5-level scale maps to values in FPQUALITY field that are in range 0-100.

 Image width (WIDTH)

 Image width in pixels encoded as a big-endian unsigned 16-bit number.

 Image height in pixels encoded as a big-endian unsigned 16-bit number.